MattMattL/SFML-3D-Graphics-Test/coding_style_guide/README.md

 ### Brackets

-Any bracket style can be used as long as consistent:
+Any bracket style can be used as long as used consistently:

 ``` C++
 int main()